sneha6patel/Cardano-PHP-API/README.md

 # What You Need To Do:

-You'll need to have a Cardano-SL node running on your local server and you'll need to update the $cert_path var to reflect the location of your installation of Cardano SL.
+You'll need to have [Cardano SL node](https://github.com/input-output-hk/cardano-sl/blob/develop/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md) running on your local server and you'll need to update the `$cert_path` var to reflect the location of your installation of Cardano SL.

 # What This Can Do For You: